PGBSNH20/ludo-v2-ludov2-group-4/Documentation/README.md

 **The API contains following folders;**

-- `Dependencies`: contains the ASP.NET Core and .NET Core frameworks, and some extra packages like Restsharp.
+- `Dependencies`: contains the ASP.NET Core and .NET Core frameworks, and some extra packages like Swashbuckle.
 - `Controllers`: includes a GameController which holds all the methods that responds on the requests from Razor pages to the endpoints.
 - `Data`: consists of two folders (Interfaces and Repository) and a LudoContext class.
 Interfaces takes care of the contracts for each model and Repositories for the data access.
 - `Migrations`: keeps the updates of the database.